How we calculate your estimated NHS pension.

 If you had separate periods of salaried hospital / community (officer) membership, we either:

-We calculate this officer pension as per the information in the officer section.
+We calculate this officer pension as shown in the information in the officer section.

 These separate officer benefits are then added to your practitioner benefits.
 They display as a single total on your statement.
 We’ll display reckonable or pensionable pay on your statement, and remuneration.